IBM/vscode-ibmi-projectexplorer/docs/pages/projectExplorer/migrate-source.md

 A quick and easy way to get started with local development is to begin with migrating source from QSYS.
 This source migrating process leverages the `cvtsrcpf` command in `makei` as a source code conversion tool.
 This command essentially converts all members in a given source physical file to properly encoded, terminated, and named source files in an IFS directory.
 Following this conversion, the files will be bundled into a tar file which will be downloaded and extracted into the project so that you can begin with local development.

-?> To learn more about this source code conversion too, check out the documentation on [cvtsrcpf](https://ibm.github.io/ibmi-bob/#/cli/makei?id=cvtsrcpf).
+?> To learn more about this source code conversion tool, check out the documentation on [cvtsrcpf](https://ibm.github.io/ibmi-bob/#/cli/makei?id=cvtsrcpf).

 ## Start the Source Migration

+To begin the source migration process, first ensure that you have a workspace folder opened with an `iproj.json` file.
+If you are creating a new project, follow the steps [here](pages/projectExplorer/create-new-project?id=create-new-project) which outline how this file can be created.

-To begin the source migration process, browse for the library containing the source physical files you would like to migrate using the **Object Browser** view.
+Now that your workspace folder is recognized as an IBM i project, browse for the library containing the source physical files you would like to migrate using the **Object Browser** view.
 Once you have found the desired library, use the **Migrate Source** action.
 This can also be done on any library in the **Project Explorer** view.

 ![Migrate Source](../../assets/ProjectExplorer_37.png)